 4. Case Studies

-Real-world examples bring home the impact of these threats.
+Real-world examples of cyber threats can help to understand how bad they can be.
 Take the 2019 cyber attack on the Australian National University.
 Here, the personal details of staff and students were compromised.
 It wasn’t just names and emails.
 Academic records, bank numbers, passport details – all accessed.
 This breach exposed the community to potential fraud and identity theft, highlighting the very real dangers of cyber threats.

 Impact of Cyber Security Threats on Businesses